 The Interactive Process is the way in which employees, supervisors, and their departments arrive at a reasonable accommodation.
 The law requires that the employer and the employee engage in a timely, good faith communication process to identify what the employee’s limitations are as related to the essential job functions and consider what reasonable accommodations exist which may effectively enable the employee to complete the essential functions of the job.
 Both the employer and the employee participate in the interactive process.

 How does the Interactive Process work?

-- The essential functions of the job
+- Analyzing the job requirements

 How do I learn more or begin the process?